FreeON/freeon/ICQCB_Available_software.md

 This is a sample configuration file to minimize the energy of glycerin using RHF and PM3 with GAMESS-US

-Like the former file, there options and coordinates are separate.
+Like the former file, the options and coordinates are separate.
 Options are distributed in sections (with a different delimiter convention).

     $CONTRL SCFTYP=RHF RUNTYP=ENERGY ICHARG=0 MULT=1 COORD=ZMTMPC $END
      $BASIS GBASIS=PM3 $END